tonix-tuft/react-really-simple-infinite-scroll/README.md

 import React, { useState, useCallback, useEffect } from "react";
 import { ReallySimpleInfiniteScroll } from "react-really-simple-infinite-scroll";

+// You can use any loading component you want.
+This is just an example using a spinner from "react-spinners-kit". import { CircleSpinner } from "react-spinners-kit";

 /**
  * @type {number}
  */